ThijsBoehme/thijsboehme.github.io/call-of-the-netherdeep/sessions/3-road-to-bazzoxan-1.md

 # 9 Fessuran

-We encountered the tiefling scout Justice, being attacked by two wild **moorbounders** After helping him, he guides us to the Emerald Loop Caravan Stop, on the road to Bazzoxan.
+We encountered the tiefling scout Justice, being attacked by two wild **moorbounders**.
+After helping him, he guides us to the Emerald Loop Caravan Stop, on the road to Bazzoxan.